brigadecore/brigade/README.md

  <!-- [![asciicast](https://asciinema.org/a/JBsjOpah4nTBvjqDT5dAWvefG.png)](https://asciinema.org/a/JBsjOpah4nTBvjqDT5dAWvefG) -->

+---
+**NOTE**

+Brigade 2.0 is currently under active development in the [v2](https://github.com/brigadecore/brigade/tree/v2) branch of this repository.

+---

 ## The Brigade Technology Stack

 - Brigade :heart: JavaScript: Writing Brigade pipelines is as easy as writing a few lines of JavaScript.